xdevplatform/search-tweets-ruby/README.md

 ### Updates

-This iteration has the following updates from the full-archive version:
+This iteration has the following updates from the [full-archive version](https://github.com/gnip/gnip-fas-ruby):

-+ Supports twp flavors of Auth: Basic, Bearer App-only
++ Supports two flavors of Auth: Basic, Bearer App-only
 + Iterated HTTP, Logging common classes
 + Counts requests default to standard out.
 Must config to write to files (even as writing data to files).
 + "so" = "standard_out"